 Recently, I had the fortunate experience of being interviewed by the Albuquerque Journal for a story on the value of title insurance.
 Along with Division President Jennifer Greenwood, we had the opportunity to make a complex process easier to understand and explain the importance of title insurance.
 As I noted in the story, most insurance …Read more

-Home insurance provides coverage in the event your home or belongings suffer damage or complete loss.
-When you make a claim, the coverage provided is based on the event that caused the damage, also known as a “peril.”
-A common peril homeowners want on their policy is water damage.
-There are four separate types of …Read more
+One main purpose of home insurance is to provide coverage in the event your home or belongings suffer damage or complete loss.
+When you make a home insurance claim, the coverage provided is based on the event that caused the damage, also known as a “peril.”
+A common peril homeowners should evaluate on their policy …Read more